AlfredSpielman/Dune_TextAnalysis/README.md

 I want to deep dive into my favourite Science Fiction book series [***Dune***](https://en.wikipedia.org/wiki/Dune_(franchise)) by Frank Herber (6 volumes with continuation of last 2 by Brian Herber and Kevin J. Aderson) in order to strenghten my skills in text analysis with Python.

 ## Dune
 **Frank Herbert’s classic masterpiece—a triumph of the imagination and one of the bestselling science fiction novels of all time — nominated as one of America’s best-loved novels by PBS’s The Great American Read.**

-Set on the desert planet Arrakis, *Dune* is the story of the boy Paul Atreides, heir to a noble family tasked with ruling an inhospitable world where the only thing of value is the “spice” melange, a drug capable of extending life and enhancing consciousness.
-Coveted across the known universe, melange is a prize worth killing for....
+"Set on the desert planet Arrakis, *Dune* is the story of the boy Paul Atreides, heir to a noble family tasked with ruling an inhospitable world where the only thing of value is the “spice” melange, a drug capable of extending life and enhancing consciousness.
+Coveted across the known universe, melange is a prize worth killing for...."

 <div align="center">
     <img src="/covers/D1.jpeg" alt="D1"